Seration/Seration/README.md

 I feel lucky to had found chances to work with lots of lovely people from different cultures in different countries.
 I've been mostly worked on C#, .Net stack during my work life and now also improving myself on with React Native to create mobile applications.
 I like to learn something new every day to be a better developer. ☄️</div>
 <br/>

+- 🧑‍💻  The countries i ve been worked : United Kingdom, Brasil, Poland, Turkey

-- 🔭  I’m currently working on [Simpliciter](https://simpliciter.io) and [Tripover](https://tripover.app)
+- 🔭  I’m currently working on [Tripover](https://tripover.app)

-- 🎯  I’m currently learning Kubernetes and Cloud
+- 🎯  I’m currently improving my skills on React Native

 <br/>